GHDDI-AILab/Targeting2019-nCoV/docs/nCov_Targets.md

 ### List of Targets:

-A list of targets related to coronavirus is provided by [Genecards](https://www.genecards.org) by using a keyword search query: [Link](https://www.genecards.org/Search/Keyword?queryString=corona)
+A list of targets related to coronavirus is provided by [Genecards](https://www.genecards.org) using a keyword search query: [Link](https://www.genecards.org/Search/Keyword?queryString=corona)